datastaxdevs/workshop-graphql-netflix/README.md

 -->

 ## 9. Deploy to production
-Now that you've hooked everything up, time to deplpoy to production.
+Now that you've hooked everything up, time to deploy to production.

   * Run
   ```